accelexcel/my-bank/README.md

 Programming Test
 ========

 This is a dummy application to be used as part of a software development interview.
+It was forked from https://github.com/kiiadi/abc-bank.git

 instructions
 --------